-Speaking to me from her home workshop on the Sunshine Coast, Felicity says it was a desire to be a part of the slow fashion movement, and to make an Australian product with minimal impact on the planet that led her to launch her self-titled label.
+Speaking to me from her home workshop on the Sunshine Coast, Felicity says it was a desire to be a part of the slow fashion movement and to make an Australian product with minimal impact on the planet that led her to launch her self-titled label.

 Focusing on bags, shoes and at times apparel and other accessories, Felicity’s designs are all ethically made in Australia, on the Sunshine Coast and in Melbourne, much of it by the designer herself.

-Felicity’s bags stand out despite their minimalist design – ranging from market totes to cross-body bags in bright and bold colours.
-The ‘summer bag’ is Felicity’s unique design and has become instantly recognisable as a Felicity Cooney staple.
+The Felicity Cooney bags feature unique leather work in various styles ranging from market totes to cross-body bags in bright and bold colours.
+The summer bag is one of the Felicity’s unique designs and has become instantly recognisable as a Felicity Cooney staple.

-Felicity also makes efforts to reduce waste and the label’s impact on the plan through the design and production phases, and runs her design studio using renewable energy.
+Felicity makes efforts to reduce waste and the label’s impact on the planet through the design and production phases, and runs her design studio using renewable energy.